relextm19/timetracker.nvim/README.md

 # timetracker.nvim

 A Neovim plugin that automatically tracks time spent on files and visualizes your coding activity via a native ui or a web interface.
+Each user registers their own account so the data is tracked across all your devices.
 ![dashboard](./readme_assets/screenshot-2026-03-15_21-59-03.png)

 ## Prerequisites